johnjdavisiv/rmba/README.md

 Bland-Altman approaches are very easy to interpret.
 Our findings in the worked example can be summarized as follows:

 > The accelerometer-based device underestimated respiratory rate by 2.18 breaths per minute.
-With 95% confidence, we expect the accelerometer-based device to measure respiratory rate within the range of 8.63 breaths per minute below to 4.27 breaths per minute above the true respiratory rate, for any given activity.
+With 95% confidence, we expect the accelerometer-based device to measure respiratory rate within the range of 8.63 breaths per minute below to 4.27 breaths per minute above the true respiratory rate, during any given activity.

 Parker et al. considered agreement of +/- 10 breaths per minute or less clinically acceptable, so this device was good enough for clinical use.